 In this episode of Minister’s Questions, two ministers and passionate Berlin tour guides tour guides - Artie and Tina - explore Berlin’s share what inspired them to highlight places named after women in the city in the HerStory Buff series, offer expert recommendations for must-see spots, and discuss the impact of living in Berlin.Beyond travel tips, we delve into Germany’s snap general election, debunk persistent myths about the city, and imagine Berlin as a person—what would they be like?
 Plus, our guests reveal the one day in Berlin’s past they’d love to experience firsthand.
 Whether you're a history enthusiast, a traveler, or simply curious about Germany’s capital, this episode is full of fascinating insights and engaging conversation.This episode is also available to watch as a video on YouTube.The Ministry of History offers more than just podcast episodes!
 Check out our blog for engaging historical insights, access transcripts of episodes, subscribe to our newsletter for updates and early access to posts, and explore our digital content.
 Planning a trip to Berlin?
 You can even book a history tour with Artie himself!
 To find all this, simply head to our website.
 You can also follow us on Instagram, YouTube and TikTok.Artwork by Leila Mead.
 Check out her website and follow her on Instagram.
 Hosted on Acast.
 See acast.com/privacy for more information.

 Play this episode Read moreA Quick Message from the Minister of History 🎙️📜Hey history buffs!
 Artie here with a quick update on the podcast.
-While the Ministry of History isn’t going anywhere, I’m shifting focus to growing our social media presence for now.
+While the Ministry of History Podcast isn’t going anywhere, I’m shifting focus to growing our social media presence for now.
 That means fewer episodes for a bit—but don’t worry, I’ll still be dropping sporadic releases, including the final Tudor episodes and more on East Germany.Want to stay connected?
 Follow the Ministry on Instagram, TikTok, and YouTube (links in the description)!
 Stay tuned, stay curious, and keep the history love alive! 🚀📖 Hosted on Acast.
 See acast.com/privacy for more information.

 Play this episode Read moreIn this episode, I’m joined by Daniel, an internationalist and passionate carnivalist, to dive deeper into the history and evolution of Carnival.
 We break down some common stereotypes and I share my personal experiences, recorded just before my second trip to Rio for Carnival!We take a closer look at how this incredible festival transformed from its chaotic, street-fighting origins—shaped by a mix of African, Indigenous, and European influences—into the massive global celebration we know today.A heads-up: the audio quality isn’t perfect as Daniel and I were using some basic equipment, but I promise it’s still a fun and engaging conversation.
 This episode isn’t strictly historical, but if you’re passionate about Carnival, you’ll love the insights and stories we share!You can get in touch with Daniel on his email at danielporcelbastos@gmail.comThis episode is also available to watch as a video on YouTube.The Ministry of History offers more than just podcast episodes!
 Check out our blog for engaging historical insights, access transcripts of episodes, subscribe to our newsletter for updates and early access to posts, and explore our digital content.
 Planning a trip to Berlin?
 You can even book a history tour with Artie himself!
 To find all this, simply head to our website.
 You can also follow us on Instagram, YouTube and TikTok.Artwork by Leila Mead.
 Check out her website and follow her on Instagram.
 Hosted on Acast.
 See acast.com/privacy for more information.